rogerpadilla/nukak-website/docs/configuration.md

 ---
 index: 2
 ---

+# :gear: Configuration

-`uql` initialization should be done once (e.g. in one of the bootstrap files of your app).
+Initialization should be done once (e.g. in one of the bootstrap files of your app).

 ```ts
 import { setOptions } from '@uql/core';